 Trust me.
 You don’t want to receive a letter like that.
-But this is what happens when your marketing agency inputs a SINGLE INCORRECT SETTING on Google or Facebook.
+But this is what happens when your digital marketing agency inputs a SINGLE INCORRECT SETTING on Google or Facebook.

 20 years ago, everywhere on Straits Times or TV, you’d see Channel 8 celebrities endorsing beauty salons.
 I predicted a decline in the beauty salon industry in an old article.
 We rarely see beauty salons advertising anymore these days.

 70% of companies planned to increase their digital marketing spend in 2015-2016.
 78% of companies now have some form of social media.
 And why not?
 According to a report by ST, Singaporeans spend at least 3 hours on their phones daily, with 71% checking social networks at least once per day.

 This article is specifically written for small business owners, struggling businesses, startups and new property agents.
 I recently had a casual conversation with my brother-in-law over Christmas dinner.
 He held a rather high position in a bank handling digital-based initiatives.